-On 24 June 2022 the group acquired the entire issued share capital of Budworth Hardcastle Limited, a firm of chartered surveyors operating in the South of England.
+On 4 May 2023 the group acquired the entire issued share capital of BLC No1 Limited, which trades as Banks Long & Co, a firm of chartered surveyors operating in Lincolnshire and Humberside.
 The acquisition is in line with strategy to increase the scale, quality and range of the group's services both organically and through value-accretive acquisitions.
-The acquisition is for an initial consideration of £0.9m: £0.6m cash from the group's existing facilities and the issue of 206,937 new ordinary shares.
-Under the terms of the acquisition, there is deferred consideration of up to £0.9m dependent on the financial performance over the three years from completion.
-The company had net assets of £0.4m (including £0.3m cash) as at 31 August 2021.
-Further details on the fair value of assets and liabilities acquired has not been included as it was not available at the date of signing these accounts.
+The acquisition is for an initial consideration of £1.5m: £1.125m cash from the group's existing facilities and the issue of 292,170 new ordinary shares.
+Under the terms of the acquisition, there is deferred consideration of up to £1.5m dependent on the financial performance over the five years from completion.
+The company had net assets of £2.1m (including £1.4m cash) as at 31 August 2022.
+Further detail on the fair value of assets and liabilities acquired has not been included as it was not available at the date of signing these accounts.